Chapter 6 GitHub/git Resources

 - Take note that git doesn’t stop tracking the remote branch even though it’s gone in both places!
 To stop tracking deleted branches use the following:

 Otherwise you will still see the deleted branches listed in RStudio’s Git pane, and they will still appear when you look at all of your branches with

 $ git branch -a (* = checked out branch)

 Speaking of which, be aware that the Git pane doesn’t tend to update in real time, so you’ll likely still see branches listed that have been deleted.
 Be careful not to switch to them, or you will inadvertently recreate them.
 (Deleted branches have a habit of coming back.)
-Clicking on master (even though you’re already on master) appears to trigger an update of the dropdown list.
+Clicking on main (even though you’re already on main) appears to trigger an update of the dropdown list.
 If that doesn’t work, switching out of the project and back in will do so, if you want to be sure that the branches you deleted are really gone.

 Step 3: Update your fork on GitHub

 Skip this step if there’s no upstream repo.

 Yes, it’s odd, but once you’ve forked and cloned the project repo, the copy on GitHub becomes fairly irrelevant.
 However it’s not a bad idea to keep it up to date, if for no other reason than it’s disturbing to see messages like the following in your Git pane:

 Thankfully, your fork on GitHub can be updated easily by clicking the green up arrow or entering